MattieBelt/mattie-strapi-bundle/docs/content/en/quick-start.md

   </code-block>
 </code-group>

+After the Strapi application has been created register your first Admin user.

 <img src="/usage/search-with-algolia/init-admin.png" alt="Initial Admin user" />

 ### 2. Create a _Post_ collection type

 After registering the initial Admin user, we can use the Content-Type Builder to create our first collection type _Post_.
-Create a new collection type with the following configurations and example fields:
+Navigate to the Content-Type Builder and create a new collection type with the following configurations and example fields:

 <img src="/usage/search-with-algolia/create-post-collection-type-configurations.png" alt="Post collection type configurations" />
 <img src="/usage/search-with-algolia/create-post-collection-type-fields.png" alt="Post collection type fields" />